timelystream/timelystream.com/.github/ISSUE_TEMPLATE/request-changes.md

 <!--

-Hi 👋, thank you for submitting a change request to QuestDB!
+Hi 👋, thank you for submitting a change request to Blazar!

 Don't forget to add more details to the title that describes the issue